 A pupil who has been prescribed a controlled drug may have it in their possession if they are competent to do so, but they must not pass it to another pupil to use.
-All other controlled drugs are kept in a secure cupboard in the school office or in locked medical room fridge and only named staff have access.
+All other controlled drugs are kept in the locked medical room fridge or a secure cupboard in the school office and only named staff have access.